San Sebastián - Donostia, Spain

 Invited – Plenary Session

-Michele Ceriotti received his Ph.D. in Physics from ETH Zürich.
-He spent three years in Oxford as a Junior Research Fellow at Merton College.
-Since 2013 he leads the laboratory for Computational Science and Modeling, in the institute of Materials at EPFL, that focuses on method development for atomistic materials modeling based on statistical mechanics and machine learning.
-He is one of the core developers of several open-source software packages, including http://ipi-code.org and http://chemiscope.org, and proudly serves the atomistic modeling community as an associate editor of the Journal of Chemical Physics, as a moderator of the physics.chem-ph section of the arXiv, and as an editorial board member of Physical Review Materials.
+I received my Ph.D. in Physics from ETH Zürich, and spent three years in Oxford as a Junior Research Fellow at Merton College.
+Since 2013 I have led the laboratory for Computational Science and Modeling, in the institute of Materials at EPFL, focusing on method development for atomistic materials modeling, bridging quantum mechanics, statistical mechanics and machine learning.
+If you're curious about grants and prizes I received, Google is your friend.
+If you're curious about stuff I really care about, I am very proud to have contributed to the development of several open-source software packages, including http://ipi-code.org and http://chemiscope.org, and to have served the atomistic modeling community as an associate editor of the Journal of Chemical Physics, as a moderator of the physics.chem-ph section of the arXiv, and as an editorial board member of Physical Review Materials.

 INVITED